United States Edition

 • Low

 Try to plant in a location that enjoys full sun and remember to apply water fairly sparingly.
 Keep in mind when planting that Securo is thought of as half hardy, so it will require protection in frosts and low temperatures.
-Use USDA Hardiness Zone 6 - 9 as your guideline for the appropriate climate for this plant.
 Ideally plant in loamy soil and try to keep the ph of your soil between the range of 6.0 and 7.0 as Securo likes to be in weakly acidic soil to neutral soil.

 Growing Securo from seed